Updated Mar 04, 2026

 Where do expectations and reality diverge?

 Students often expect regular, deep interactions that mirror programme descriptions and open day narratives.
 When teaching time proves thinner or more volatile, satisfaction drops.
-Disruption from industrial action can sharpen this effect; in the history dataset, comments about strike action carry a sentiment of -63.1.
-Setting expectations early, showing delivered versus planned hours and publishing catch‑up arrangements reduces the gap.
+Disruption from industrial action can sharpen this effect (see our analysis of how strikes affect history students in UK universities).
+In the history dataset, comments about strike action carry a sentiment of -63.1.
+Setting expectations early, showing delivered versus planned hours, and publishing catch‑up arrangements reduces the gap.

 What should universities do next?

 Act on what students repeatedly tell us.
-Protect the timetable and make access predictable; provide accessible alternatives when live teaching moves.
-Align tutorials, seminars and feedback with published marking criteria and assessment briefs.
-Monitor changes with quick pulse checks after disrupted weeks, track the top causes of lost contact (late changes, rooming, staff availability) and publish fixes.
+Protect the timetable, make access predictable, and provide accessible alternatives when live teaching moves.
+Align tutorials, seminars, and feedback with published marking criteria and assessment briefs.
+Monitor changes with quick pulse checks after disrupted weeks, track the top causes of lost contact (late changes, rooming, staff availability), and publish fixes.
 These steps improve both perceived value and actual learning.

 How Student Voice Analytics helps you